CodeYourFuture/syllabus-archive/react/week-20/lesson.md

 What's the problem with this component?
 Hint: imagine what a user story might look like for this small application.
 How might changes to the user story affect changes to the code?

 Our components are very inflexible.
-They cannot say hello to other mentors, and they can only say hello.
-If our user stories change, for example if we wanted to say hello to s different mentor, we would have to to change the code too.
+They cannot say hello to other mentors, and they can only say "hello", not "hi" or "greetings".
+If our user stories change, for example if we wanted to say hello to a different mentor, we would have to to change the code too.
 This is easy in our tiny application but for "real" applications this might be more difficult.

 Instead wouldn't it be good if we could change which mentor we are saying hello to every time we render the component?
 This is what "props" are for.